kyrcha/software-ml-interviews/example/content/data-science/general.md

 Description: Questions on Data Science
 */

+**Model choice:**

+My current model has a performance of 3.5% error rate and a new one has a performance of 3% error rate.
+Should I switch in production to the newer one?

+Answer: Do statistical testing.

 **What is hypothesis testing?**

 Tests the validity of a claim (null hypothesis) that is made about a population using sample data.
 If the claim is not valid, then we accept